-After provisionally finalising the position of the WTG, the internal road network layout was developed for each of the developments, which dictated the position of the proposed access points from the public road network.
+After provisionally finalising the position of the WTGs for the proposed development, the internal road network layout was developed for each of the developments, which dictated the position of the proposed access points from the public road network.

 The proposed access points to the proposed developments are shown in Figure 10.